COP26: World leaders pledge to end deforestation by 2030 | DW | 01.11.2021

 Yet trees continue to be cut down on an industrial scale.
 The far-right government of Brazilian President Jair Bolsonaro has particularly come under fire over the deforestation of the Amazon.

-Greenpeace criticized the Glasgow initiative for effectively giving the green light to "another decade of deforestation."
+Greenpeace criticized the Glasgow initiative for giving the green light to "another decade of deforestation."

-"Indigenous peoples are calling for 80 percent of the Amazon to be protected by 2025, and they're right, that's what's needed," said Greenpeace Brazil executive director Carolina Pasquali.
+"Indigenous peoples are calling for 80% of the Amazon to be protected by 2025, and they're right, that's what's needed," said Greenpeace Brazil executive director Carolina Pasquali.

 "The climate and the natural world can't afford this deal," she said.